Avanti2107/Zomato-clone/README.md

-investor.html: The linked page to INVESTOR RELATIONS for creating relations with investors. addrestaurant.html: The linked page to ADD RESTAURANT for adding new restaurants to zomato. loginform.html: The linked page to LOGIN for the customers to login their account. zomatosignup.html: The linked page to SIGNUPA for the customers to create their account.
+investor.html: The linked page to INVESTOR RELATIONS for creating relations with investors. addrestaurant.html: The linked page to ADD RESTAURANT for adding new restaurants to zomato. loginform.html: The linked page to LOGIN for the customers to login their account. zomatosignup.html: The linked page to SIGNUP for the customers to create their account.

 Features
 Homepage: A landing page with a search bar, featured restaurants, and popular categories.